 IIS app pool ~.

-The Host tab includes the hosts to which the tag has been propagated (see image below).
+The Infrastructure tab includes the hosts to which the tag has been propagated (see image below).

 Examples of how to use tags